 The Schecter Cesar Soto E-1 Signature is a solid-body electric guitar made with a mahogany body to give some roundness to its tone.
 One look at this instrument, and we knew it was meant for metal, built with a single humbucker pickup on the bridge.

 We plugged this Schecter into our Marshall amp and started playing some power chords with high gain.
-We got tons of punch and growl, thanks to the active EMG 85 pickup.
-The muscular and aggressive tone this guitar yields is thanks to the close-aperture coils featured on the single bridge EMG humbucker.
+Thanks to the active EMG 85 pickup, we got tons of punch and growl.
+This guitar’s muscular and aggressive tone is due to the close-aperture coils featured on the single-bridge EMG humbucker.

 With Alnico V magnets, this pickup gave us a burning tone with great sustain for single lines and riffs.
 We liked how it sounded with varying degrees of distortion provided via our Electro Harmonix Big Muff Pi, as well as our Ibanez Tube Screamer.
 However, the personality of this guitar came through the most with high distortion settings.

-The Cesar Soto E-1 guitar also gave us a comfortable playing experience on its thin “C” neck carve.
+The Cesar Soto E-1 gave us a comfortable playing experience on its thin “C” neck curve.
 This is a very slim 3-piece mahogany neck that allowed us to play fast, which was particularly useful for solos and uptempo passages.

-We loved the feel of the 14-inch-radius and the response of the ebony fingerboard across the 22 extra-jumbo frets featured on this guitar.
+We loved the feel of the 14-inch-radius and the response of the ebony fingerboard across the 22 extra-jumbo frets.
 Besides great playability, this instrument also gave us fantastic intonation and stability with a TonePros Tune-O-Matic Bridge featuring a T1Z Tailpiece.
-The Schecter Locking tuners complete the package and make this guitar a great choice for folks that play metal and similar styles.
+The Schecter Locking tuners complete the package and make this guitar a great choice for folks who play metal and similar styles.

-Verdict: The Schecter Cesar Soto E-1 Signature is a solid-body electric guitar that features a mahogany body and neck and a single active EMG 85 humbucker on the neck position.
+Verdict: The Schecter Cesar Soto E-1 Signature is a solid-body electric guitar that features a mahogany body and neck, with a single active EMG 85 humbucker on the neck position.
 With nice playability, this guitar provides an aggressive tone with a nice definition and excels at metal and other hi-distortion genres.

 Authentic features on an affordable model.